-Individuals often think of supercomputers when they consider big data and algorithms.
+Consider big data and algorithms when thinking of supercomputers.
 They contemplate the largest and most powerful computers in the world processing billions of numbers and then creating a valuable output that a company then uses.
 While this illustration is close to the ideal of the big data-supercomputer relationship, it is not the current situation.
 Companies that employ massive quantities of data have moved away from massive computers and towards much smaller ones.

 A supercomputer is a computer that is fine-tuned to solely process data.
 The origins of computing were in machines that resemble crude versions of today’s supercomputers.
 Computers were almost entirely streamlined and focused on crunching numbers and producing outputs.
 They had military and industrial usages as well as research possibilities.

 Processing large amounts of data were their most common usage and the way that they helped revolutionize radar and military procedure after the Second World War.
 The computer at this time was far from the ubiquitous good that they are today.
 These machines were not particularly attractive and were not available for public consumption.
 College students and researchers had to travel to specific sites and sign up for time to process their data.
 In many ways, they remained a novelty up until the late 1960s and 1970s.

 Computer Technology Evolution

 Over time, the computer moved out of the massive terminal area and the college campus and into the home.
 Marketers and entrepreneurs such as Steve Jobs and Bill Gates discovered that they could package computer technology and find ways that individuals could purchase and use it.
 Computer technology progressed to the point where individuals could carry around computers in their hands.

 Data Processing Machines